cetcs92/module-scanner/README.md

 # Module Scan
-Scans Python project for all module imports that are NOT part of Python standard library regardless of whether the package is installed or not.
+Scans Python project repositories for all module imports that are NOT part of Python standard library regardless of whether the package is installed or not.
 Since this module does not consult pip installed modules, this scan can be performed on CI.
 ## Features
-* Scans source code repository recursively for module imports
+* Scan source code repository recursively for module imports
 * Uses native Python parser to find module imports
-* Finds packages even if they are not installed (useful in automated builds with no virtual environments)
+* Find packages even if they are not installed (useful in automated builds with no virtual environments)
-* Lightweight scanner useful for generative Software Bill Of Materials (SBOM)
+* Lightweight scanner useful for generating Software Bill Of Materials (SBOM)

 ## Installation
 * Clone repository and run the script